Night Action Order

 2. Roleblocks (Direwolf, Courtesan, Manacles of Spite)

-3. Protection visits (Protector, Huntsman, Shaman, Armour, Heavy Shield)
+3. Protection visits (Protector, Huntsman, Shaman, Heavy Shield and the armour items)

 5. Item thefts from abilities and potions